-Furthermore, just as during a military emergency resources are allocated to weapons, or to vaccines during a pandemic, massive resources should be allocated to education and the preservation of our young's cognitive abilities, treating it as the existential problem it is.
+Furthermore, just as during a military emergency resources are allocated to weapons, or to vaccines during a pandemic, massive resources should be allocated to education and the preservation of the young's cognitive abilities, treating it as the existential problem it is.

 Equally important is the recognition of the significance of educating decision-makers.
-We are living in an era where highly technical issues have profound strategic implications.
 In democratic societies, leaders are not chosen based on technical expertise; rather, we trust them to determine which issues merit their attention.
 However, it is essential that they recognize the nature and extent of these systemic threats if we are to successfully address the challenges they present.